AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

 -   maxDuration – maximum duration of the call

--   globals – a set of global session variables.
+-   vars – a set of session variables.
 Partner, sessionID, and sessionUrl will be added to this set.

 Voice API Document Structure
 ----------------------------

-Voice API Document contans the following elements:
+Voice API Document contains the following elements:

 -   interdigitTimeout (int, optional) – sets default interdigit timeout for all dialogs